Arun-cn/Calculator/README.md

 java script and html css

-In this reposetory buliding applications using html javascript and css
+A simple calculator using html javascript and css